Development Server

 Performance Considerations

-• Incremental builds: Only rebuild changed files (fast)
+• Incremental builds: Only rebuild changed files (5-10x faster than full builds)

-• Debouncing: Groups rapid changes to avoid multiple rebuilds
+• Debouncing: Groups rapid changes (300ms delay) to avoid multiple rebuilds

-• Efficient watching: Uses native file system events (watchdog)
+• Efficient watching: Uses watchfiles with native file system events

 • Selective injection: Reload script only in HTML, not assets